ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

 The following examples are all equivalent.

-.. note: Which playbook style should I use
+.. note: Which playbook style should I use?

    If you are starting Networking in Ansible 2.3 we recommend using FIXME name for 2.3 style FIXME.
 As that is the format that will be supported long term.
+   Where ever possible we suggest using `cli` with SSH keys.

 Playbook with provider dict
 ```````````````````````````